superfaceai/docs/docs/guides/run-capability.md

 ### Observe and debug API calls

-OneSDK uses the [debug package](https://github.com/visionmedia/debug) which is useful for observing the behavior of the SDK and debugging.
+OneSDK uses [`debug`](https://github.com/visionmedia/debug), which is useful for observing the behavior of the SDK and troubleshooting.
 To use it, set environment variable to `DEBUG="superface*"` before running the application:

 ```shell
 DEBUG="superface*" node app.js